-In reading the article a scene of March 1990 came to my mind when I had revisited a place where I had lived as a boy: Entering the house where I had spent a couple of weeks of my early youth everything including the room where I once slept seemed so small, but nothing had really changed.
+In reading the article a scene of March 1990 came to my mind when I had revisited a place where I had lived as a boy: Entering the house located in the former GDR where I had spent a couple of weeks of my early youth everything including the room where I once slept seemed so small, but nothing had really changed.
 Even the water faucet half way up the narrow staircase where I had my morning wash was still in place.
 I knocked at a door and from the inside somebody said: Herein!
 I opened the door.
 There the whole family was sitting around a table manufacturing Easter decorations.
 I knew that in the West people were already working on decorations for Christmas.

 Winter is not incumen in in Germany yet.
 Therefore the first wave of shopping Lebkuchen (gingerbread) in September passed unnoticed.
 An expert said: If people buy Lebkuchen in cold September weather then the shelves are empty and ready to take Chocolate Santa Clauses and filled Advent calendars.
 We hope that temperatures will soon drop helping with the Christmas chocolate sale.